Leadership Team

 Ritvik Karthik

-I am also part of the cabinet on the Iowa State chapter of the Institute of Industrial and Systems Engineers, where I will help plan their conference for 2026.
-I am also a member of Students for Open Discussion.
-In my free time, I enjoy hiking, biking, and general outdoor activities as well as participating in intramural sports.
-I also enjoy following sports and attending Iowa State football games.
+In Addition to his duties on the committee he is also on the cabinet of the Iowa State chapter of the Institute of Industrial and Systems Engineers where he helps plan their annual conference for 2026.
+He is also a member of Students for Open Discussion.
+In his free time, he enjoys hiking, biking, and general outdoor activities as well as participating in intermural sports.
+He also enjoys cheering on our fellow cyclones, attending many of our football and basketball games.

 Advisors